This story is about 26 years in the armed services of a member with 'Asperger’s syndrome' (self-diagnosed).

 Being, as normal, a problem, I was sent to a workshop, Wow as Brer Rabbit said ‘don’t throw me into the briar patch’.
 It is where I was meant to be; it is ‘Asper’ heaven, the hydraulic workshop is where I am best suited, well any workshop.

-I mentioned it was perfect work environment for me, the duty for this job was aircraft recovery when there was weekend or night flying.
+I mentioned it was a perfect work environment for me; the duty for this job was aircraft recovery when there was weekend or night flying.
 This task involved inspecting the arrester wires, replacing broken rubber doughnuts (these hold the wire off the ground), and otherwise maintaining the recovery gear.
-No problem as the junior sailors knew what they were doing and I only had to point to the job.
+No problem as the junior sailors knew what they were doing, and I only had to point to the job.

 I left the dirty stuff like paint stripping and the hose kits for the Tracker engines to the junior sailors.
 The hoses after cleaned were then pressure tested on the hand pumps of the rigs.
-Replacing any hoses that failed the test with new hoses assembled and tested at the workshop.
+The team then replaced any hoses that failed the test with new hoses assembled and tested at the workshop.

-Again in this job, the Malaysian apprentices added to the entertainment by blowing the hose-ends off.
-Because they took the pressure up to burst level instead of just to test pressure, that took us a couple of head scratching sessions to work the problem out.
+The Malaysian apprentices added to the entertainment by blowing the hose-ends off.
+Because they took the pressure up to burst level instead of only to test pressure, that took us a couple of head-scratching sessions to work the problem out.

-Occasionally I would throw my expertise into special jobs like a Triumph motor car fuel injection hose this had split and had to be repaired; this for a visitor when we on show on an open day.
+Occasionally I would throw my expertise into special jobs like a Triumph fuel injection hose, this had split and had to be repaired; this for a visitor when we on show on an open day.

 After a time, I was sent back to the Hydraulics workshop, this time, because I was needed there.
 Soon settled back into the routine; and stayed there until I had completed my six years engagement.
 Not having any particular reason to stay or go.
-The fact that my Father was not well; tilted the scales just enough.
-My Father passed away just after I married my first wife and just before I found out that my first born was on the way.
-In the New Year, my Brother was killed in a car accident leaving his new wife a widow and his brand new daughter without a father.
+The fact that my father was not well, tilted the scales enough.
+My Father passed away after I married my first wife, and before I found out that my firstborn was on the way.
+In the New Year, my brother was killed in a car accident, leaving his new wife a widow and his brand new daughter without a father.

 While I was waiting for the Navy to get back to me the agriculture machinery job ended, I had a couple of casual jobs, and life was looking a bit grim.

 When the appointment for the medicals eventually came up; we headed south to Sydney again.
 My new wife decided to go with me and shop while I did the medicals etc. One little detail, I missed the due time to start the routine.
 I had arrived about 2 hours late, talk about off to a good start.
-With a bit of fast talking, I was able to convince them to allow me to join on the tail end of the tests, lucky it was a slow day with no big mob coming through.
+With a bit of fast-talking, I was able to convince them to allow me to join on the tail end of the tests, lucky it was a slow day with no big mob coming through the routine.
 It only took about 30 minutes to catch up with the tail end; from then on smooth sailing (pun).

-So with the other re-entries, we were piled in the Rattler (train) to Melbourne and while the CPO in charge retired to the sleeper car, with the now familiar “Take charge of your men PO.”
+With the other re-entries, we were piled in the Rattler (train) to Melbourne and while the CPO in charge retired to the sleeper car, with the familiar “Take charge of your men PO.”
 This time, I had some experience for this task.

 I had been issued a whole new set of uniform, delivered the coats and shirts to the tailor for the embellishments, including that magic Good Conduct Badge.
 Another item that I was advised was to undertake was to buy back my first six years’ service for superannuation purposes.
 I thought no harm was done: later the first indication that it had taken effect, was that my pay was raised to PO over six years, together with the back pay to my re-entry date.
 The re-entry course lasted one month, retesting in swimming, basic NBCD just in case I had forgotten, updating inoculations (luckily only a couple of small ones) otherwise just marking time until all the paperwork etcetera; caught up with me.